QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **storage_uac** | The UAC of the storage component linked to the module.

 #### Temperature sorting
-Controls a component so that the availabe energies of the inputs/outputs during calculation of the `potential` and `process` operations are sorted by the temperatures they provide/request.
+Controls a component so that the availabe energies of the thermal inputs/outputs during calculation of the `potential` and `process` operations are sorted by the temperatures they provide/request.
 This is useful for components where the temperature differences matter for the calculation.
 For example a heat pump can use the heat source with the highest temperature first for improved efficiency.

 **Note:** This will overwrite the order defined in the bus!

-This module is implemented for the following component types: `HeatPump`
+This module is implemented for the following component types: `HeatPump`, `ThermalBooster`

 | | |
 | --- | --- |